deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ```

 ## Using the Astra DocumentStore in an index pipeline
-Next we'll make a Haystack pipeline, create some embeddings from documents, and add them into the [`AstraDocumentStore`](https://docs.haystack.deepset.ai/v2.0/docs/astradocumentstore).
+Next, we'll make a Haystack pipeline, create some embeddings from documents, and add them into the [`AstraDocumentStore`](https://docs.haystack.deepset.ai/v2.0/docs/astradocumentstore).

 ```python
 import logging